 The Study and Research of Revenue-Stamped Documents of the Civil War was greatly advanced by the extensive efforts and publishing of a rate book in 1988 and a catalog in 1999 by Michael Mahler.
 Personal Study was required to analyze and evaluate each document in this exhibit and to interpret the transaction taking place and explain the tax.
-Information pertinent to a person or place of historical importance or an unusual aspect of the document has been highlighted.
+Information pertinent to an important person or place of historical importance or an important document fact is shown via a double red line box.